A lot or a little?

 Is it any good?

-Complex, serious, and gritty, Power races through plot points without neglecting characterization, which makes this series the kind of potent, addictive, yet decidedly adult pleasure fans of shows such as The Sopranos and Breaking Bad will appreciate.
+Complex, serious, and gritty, this series races through plot points without neglecting characterization.
+Power is the kind of potent, addictive, yet decidedly adult pleasure fans of shows such as The Sopranos and Breaking Bad will appreciate.
 Hardwick, all square jaw and throbbing forehead veins, is a magnetic center to the action, with dilemmas that are easy to understand yet compelling to watch play out.
 Will he maintain his drug-kingpin status and wind up in the country working on watercolors as his men take the risk?
 Or is his empire crumbling even as he works to free himself from it?
 Is Truth the way out?
 Or is it a sucker's game?

 Ghost's love life is equally complicated.
 He's in love with his adoring, if a bit materialistic wife Tasha, with whom he has a calm and happy home life with his passel of kids.
 But then a woman from his past shows up, and she's looking great.
 But she's also a prosecutor trying to get a big drug dealer put away.
 Who's that big drug dealer?
 Ghost, of course.
 It's all a bit soapy, in the thugs-with-guns style exemplified by Tony Soprano.
 But if you liked that show, you may like this one, too.
 It's good.